GlenKPeterson/Paguro/README.md

 collection unchanged.
 - Basic sequence abstraction on the Im- versions of the above.
 - Function interfaces that manage exceptions and play nicely with java.util.function.*
-- Unfortunately, this is not
+- Memoization methods on functional interfaces.

 2015-04-05 version 0.8.2:
 - Renamed Sequence.first() and .rest() to .head() and .tail() so that they wouldn't conflict with TreeSet.first()